Pricing and hedging of SOFR derivatives: Trading Strategies with SOFR Futures

 In view of Proposition \ref{pro3.3}, it is clear that we may consider trades with divergent collateralization rates and still employ the same martingale measure $\Qf \in \cP(f)$ combined with an idiosyncratic process $\Bb$ used for discounting of cash flows.
 Hence if we denote by $\cP(\cMf)$ the class of all martingale measures for collateralized contracts in the market model $\cMf$, then the equality $\cP(f)=\cP(\cMf)$ holds.
 We henceforth work under the assumption that $C= -\beta V(\varphi)$ and a martingale measure $\Qf$ for $f$ exists and thus we may formulate a minor extension of the classical result on arbitrage-free property of a market model.

-\bp If a martingale measure $\Qf$ for $f$ exists and we only allow for trading strategies with a nonnegative wealth, then the market model $\cMf=\cM^{f,s,e,u,c,h}$ is arbitrage-free with respect to any collateral rate $\beta $ assuming that the margin account is proportional to the wealth process. \ep
+\begin{proposition} If a martingale measure $\Qf$ for $f$ exists and we only allow for trading strategies with a nonnegative wealth, then the market model $\cMf=\cM^{f,s,e,u,c,h}$ is arbitrage-free with respect to any collateral rate $\beta $ assuming that the margin account is proportional to the wealth process. \end{proposition}